Unmanic/unmanic/README.md

 [![GitHub license](https://img.shields.io/github/license/unmanic/unmanic?color=009dc7&style=flat-square)]()
 ---

-Unmanic is a simple tool for optimising your video library to a single, uniform format.
+Unmanic is a simple tool for optimising your file library to a single, uniform format.

 Unmanic provides you with the following main functions:

- - A scheduler built in to scan your whole library for files that do not conform to your configured video presets.
-Videos found with incorrect formats are then queued for conversion.
+ - A scheduler built in to scan your whole library for files that do not conform to your configured presets.
+Files found with incorrect formats are then queued for conversion.

  - A folder watchdog.
-When a video file is modified or a new file is added in your library, Unmanic is able to check that video against your configured video presets.
-Like the first function, if this video is not formatted correctly it is added to a queue for conversion.
+When a file is modified or a new file is added in your library, Unmanic is able to check that file against your configured presets.
+Like the first function, if this file is not formatted correctly it is added to a queue for conversion.

- - A handler to manage multiple file conversion tasks at a time using ffmpeg
+ - A handler to manage multiple file tasks at a time.

- - A Web UI to easily configure your preferred video presets and monitor the progress of your library conversion.
+ - A Web UI to easily configure your preferred file presets and monitor the progress of your library conversion.

 Simply point Unmanic at your library and let it manage it.